US STOCKS-Wall St flat as consumer stocks gain, energy dips

 "Until we hear something noteworthy from the Fed, I don't think we're going to see any major trading," Aama added.

-Seven of the 10 major S&P sectors were higher.
-The consumer discretionary sector was up 0.77 percent, while energy was off 0.49 percent.
+Six of the 10 major S&P sectors were lower.
+The consumer discretionary sector was up 0.40 percent, while energy was off 0.63 percent.

-Crude prices were down about 1 percent, with U.S. crude below $40 a barrel.
+Crude prices were down about 1 percent, slipping below the $40-a-barrel mark.

 NEW YORK, April 10 U.S. stocks ended a choppy session up slightly on Monday as gains in energy shares offset losses in financials ahead of bank quarterly earnings this week.